phenoxu/archHyprlandDotfile/README.md

 # archHyprlandDotfile
-my config for hyprland, rofi, and soon waybar also you don't really have to read this
+my config for hyprland, rofi, waybar also you don't really have to read README.md